Cameron-Grey-Kunstadt/C_Project/Breakout_V2/Learning_Process.md

         ++xOffset;
 You'll notice that our gradient boxes now move to the left!
 Some real animation!

+The code up to this point will be our file Bitmap_and_Drawing.c

 ## User input and making our breakout paddle